 The ‘’Fight of the Century’’ is the title boxing writers and historians have given to the boxing match between WBC/WBA heavyweight champion Joe Frazier (26–0, 23 KOs) and Ring magazine/lineal heavyweight champion Muhammad Ali (31–0, 25 KOs), which took place on March 8, 1971, at Madison Square Garden in New York City.
 After 15 rounds of thrilling toe-to-toe action, Frazier won a unanimous decision.
 It was the first time that two undefeated boxers fought each other for the heavyweight title.

-free binary option trading charts The Rumble in the Jungle: Ali beats George Foreman on October 30, 1974
+best dating sims 2014 The Rumble in the Jungle: Ali beats George Foreman on October 30, 1974

 The Rumble in the Jungle was a historic boxing event in Kinshasa, Zaire on October 30, 1974.
 It has been called “arguably the greatest sporting event of the 20th century”.